gabewillen/emerson_thermostat/README.md

 Here I will write my general observations and thoughts.
 There are several methods to accomplish the assignment, I am in no way asserting my method is the most performant or correct approach.
 The easiest way this could have been done is a simple switch statement based statemachine that fit the exact requirements of the assignments.
 I decided to write a more generic state machine library.
-While it might take additional time to develop.
-In the event I need to create another statemachine in C. I'll have this ready to go.
-Also I chose to use a stripped down hierarchical state machine.
+This added additional development time but now its generic and re-usable.
+Also I chose to use a stripped down hierarchical state machine implementation.
 It's similar to the original concept written by David Harel.

 For user interaction I created a crude ncurses like menu.
-It repaints to the console after input is entered or in the event a transaction is executed.
+It repaints to the console after input is entered or when a transaction is executed.
-The menu unfortunately blocks the execution of the statemachine and would be much better in a thread or task.
+The menu unfortunately blocks the execution of the statemachine and would be much better in its owna thread or task.

 ## API Example